 - A graduate application for admission.

 - A bachelor’s degree (or corresponding post-secondary degree) from an accredited college or university with a minimum cumulative grade point ratio (CGPR) of 2.70.
-Applicants with a CGPR of less than 2.70 may be admitted as matriculated students on probation.
+Applicants with a CGPR of less than 2.70 may be admitted as non-matriculated students on probation.

-Spouses and dependents may also apply, and a number of seats are held for U.S. citizens.
+Students who are not in the diplomatic corps, spouses and dependents may also apply, and a number of seats are held for U.S. citizens.
 Applicants who are not consular or diplomatic personnel must provide the following in addition to the above: